cazzoo/ev-db/.augment/rules/code-quality.md

 # Code Quality Guidelines

 ## Verify Information
-Always verify information before presenting it.
+- Always verify information before presenting it.
 Do not make assumptions or speculate without clear evidence.
+- Check withing the project documentation for guidelines

+## Rules updates
+When new files, standards or guiding principles are added, ensure there are matching rules to instruct you to follow them

 ## File-by-File Changes
 Make changes file by file and give me a chance to spot mistakes.